TIBHannover/oer-github-tutorial/tutorial.md

 >
 > **then you are ready to put your OER into OERSI!**

 To put your course into the Open Ecucational Resources Search Index (OERSI), head to the `About` settings in the index of your repository.
-Then in `Topics`, add `open-educational-resource`.
+Then in `Topics`, add `open-educational-resources`.

 ![About settings](img/about.png)